slevithan/oniguruma-to-es/README.md

 ): OnigurumaAst;
 ```

 An error is thrown if the pattern isn't valid in Oniguruma.
-But unlike `toRegExp` and `toDetails`, this won't evaluate whether the regex can be emulated in JavaScript.
+But unlike `toRegExp` and `toDetails`, `toOnigurumaAst` doesn't evaluate whether the pattern can be emulated in JavaScript.

 ### `EmulatedRegExp`